 Please reach out to me directly if there is any other way AFPDC can support your fundraising.

 Thank you for all you are doing to keep our nonprofit sector strong.
-We are committed to standing with you in these uncertain times.
 Stay well and safe.